johnalison/WorkingPhilosophy/BeTheGood.md

 - Metaphysics is good if it improves everyday life, otherwise forget it.

 - The fruit of life is good character and acts for the common good.

+- Ethical practices aren't good because they pay; they pay because they are good.  - Charle Munger